msped/podcastphrasefinder/README.md

 ### V1

-- To be able to search podcast transcripts and return video link. [x]
+- To be able to search podcast transcripts and return video link. :white_check_mark:

-- Search under only YouTube Transcripts. [x]
+- Search under only YouTube Transcripts. :white_check_mark:

-- Manual input for podcasts to the database. [x]
+- Manual input for podcasts to the database. :white_check_mark:

 ### V2